Latest update

 Statement of Investment Policies and Goals (effective date January 9, 2023)

-The Heritage Fund is Alberta’s main long-term savings fund.
-The Heritage Fund was established in 1976 to collect a portion of Alberta’s non-renewable resource revenue for future generations.
-The Heritage Fund is unique to Alberta.
-No other province has a similar fund.
+The Heritage Fund was established in 1976 to collect a portion of Alberta’s non-renewable resource revenue.
+The Heritage Fund had 3 objectives at the time:

 Legislation